At ENTEK, we assess your home;

 As a member of ASHRAE, ENTEK specialists know the industry standards and the latest recommendations for indoor air quality and ventilation.
 This organization (ASHRAE) has determined that a home’s living area should be ventilated at a specific cubic feet per minute or CFM rate.
 Our specialists are educated and trained by ASHRAE standards and determine your homes ventilation needs using current ASHRAE calculations.
 ASHRAE Standards are revised every three years.

 Our building science experts perform sophisticated whole house and duct leak testing with computerized technology, infrared cameras, and blower doors.
-Our customers receive a list of identified problems and recommend solutions to fit your budget.
+Our customers receive a list of identified problems and recommend duct cleaning solutions to fit your budget.

 Indoor Air Contaminants: